PhD Degree in Partnership with FIT BUT Brno

 KInIT PhD students research problem-oriented topics, utilizing advanced research methods with their supervising team.
 We provide a supervising team depending on the dissertation topic chosen by our PhD students.
 Apart from your KInIT supervisor, your supervising team usually also comprises external mentors – top scientists from abroad or consultants from industrial research partners (companies).
 The supervising teams are in some cases connected to international projects.

-Our PhD program is a combined form of study, it runs in collaboration with the Faculty of Information Technology at BUT, Brno (Czechia).
+Our PhD program is a combined form of study, it runs in collaboration with the Faculty of Information Technology at Brno University of Technology (FIT BUT, Czechia).
 PhD students at KInIT attend and have to pass selected courses at FIT BUT.

 A PhD degree is the highest degree of education at KIniT.
 How it works?